string(68) "https://mcscertified.com/wp-content/uploads/2019/07/news_blocks3.png"

 (b) Your email address and phone number.

-(c) Name of the company that you represent and your job title.
+(c) The company name you represent and your job title (if applicable).

 (d) Your username, and password.

-(e) Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website (such as smart phones, laptops and desktops).
+(e) Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website (such as smartphones, laptops and desktop PCs).

 (g) Your correspondence and feedback to us.

-If you are another person whose personal data was provided to us by Users, we process your:
+If you are a householder or another person whose Personal Data was provided to us by one of the Users, we may process your:

 HOW DO WE COLLECT PERSONAL DATA?

-MCS uses different methods for the collection of Users’ data through:
+MCS uses different methods for the collection of Personal Data through:

 • Register as a database User.